gwsystems/ps/README.md

 # Organization

 - `ps_config.h` includes some configuration variables...edit this directly for your system.
-- `Makefile.config` includes two variables that control your OS and architecture.
+- `Makefile.config` is an auto-generated file (with `configure`) includes two variables that control your OS and architecture.
 These variables must exactly match a pair of directories in `plat/os/` and `plat/arch/`.
 - `libps.a` is the output of the library compilation.
 Including this in your `-L` path, and including this directory in `-I` will enable you to use the library.
 - `README.md` and `TODO.md` ...take a wild guess ;-)
 - `plat/` is the platform directory including both architecture-specific, and OS-specific functions.